bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="Scription Web Site, cont'd." />
 </p>

-So going back to our design here, if we look at this, you&apos;ll see up here, this is going to be the header with the navigation.
-And we&apos;ve got this will be for the flex slider here and then that&apos;s a section, that&apos;s a section, that&apos;s a section, that&apos;s a section and that&apos;s a section, so we&apos;ll be put and then the footer.
+Going back to our design here, if we look at this, you&apos;ll see up here, this is going to be the header with the navigation.
+And we&apos;ve got this which will be for the FlexSlider here and then that&apos;s a section, that&apos;s a section, that&apos;s a section, that&apos;s a section and that&apos;s a section, so we&apos;ll be put and then the footer.
 So we&apos;ve got all of those pieces in there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 366/367. scription part 1a & lines 18-37 index.html (188) ~~~~~~~~~~~~~~~~-->
 <p align="center">